 The long-term answer is that any collision repair shop should meet a minimum standard for compliance, equipment and repair competence, with insurers only paying shops that meet that standard.
 Shops can easily exceed that standard should they wish, using OEM additional requirements or other program requirements.
 Training can be from wherever the shop decided within each program as long as the shop meets the provincial trades training requirements.

 OEMs are restricting shops with certain brand lines to “exclusivize” their offerings.
 Even Volvo in the U.S. has announced some new parts restrictions unless you meet their certification standards.

-Regrettably these strong efforts to restrict repair to only their own certified shops becomes futile when shops know they are not protected when the manufacturer decides to no longer make the car that the shop is certified to fix.
+Regrettably, these strong efforts to restrict repair to only their own certified shops become futile when shops know they are not protected when the manufacturer decides to no longer make the car that the shop is certified to fix.
 It does not give the shop any enthusiasm to trust future programs.

 Ask yourself this question.

 Since General Motors has announced it soon will no longer make Cadillac CT6 vehicles, how motivated are you to pay for the equipment and tool costs and do the training to now become Cadillac CT6 collision certified?